Light2Dark/quality-of-life/README.md

 **Note 1:** The data is updated every day at 12.00am GMT+8 (Malaysia Time)

 **Note 2:** The data is for the past 24 hours from 12.00AM on the date.
 If the date is 12/10/2022, the data is from 1.00AM on the 11th of October to 12.00AM on the 12th of October.
 Eg: _2100 on 12/10/2022 is 9.00pm on the 11th of October while _900 on 12/10/2022 is 9.00am on the 12th of October.

-**Note 3:** The fields have _ in front of them because BigQuery cannot store field names that start with numbers.

 ## Environment Variables